microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 In order to label a document, you need to create label keys and assign the label value to a label key.
 In Labeling UX application, there are four types of label key:

-- **Field**: for string, number, date, time and integer
+- **Field**: for labeling string, number, date, time and integer
-- **Selection Mark**: allow assigned with a single selection mark (bounding box with pink border) or a region
+- **Selection Mark**: for label value with a single selection mark (bounding box with pink border) or a "Region"
-- **Signature**: allow assigned with "Region"
+- **Signature**: for label value specified with single "Region"
-- **Table**: perform table labeling (table labeling will be explained in the next sub-section)
+- **Table**: perform table labeling

-There are two approaches to create a field, as described below.
+There are two approaches to create a label key, as described below.

-Notice that as mentioned earlier, since table field creation and table labeling is more complex and different from other labeling of other field type, it will be explained separately in its own sub-section.

 #### Create a new label key by clicking on "+" button

-The below action applies for label key of type "Field", "Selection mark" and "Signature", creation of label key of type "Table" will be explained in a separate sub-section below.
+The below action applies for label key of type "Field", "Selection mark" and "Signature".
+Creation of label key of type "Table" will be explained in a separate sub-section later.

-At the top label pane, which is the right pane of the application, there is a "+" button.
+At the top label pane, there is a "+" button.
 Click on the button and choose which type of label key you would like to create.
 Then, type the name of the label key and hit "Enter".
 The label key should now be created and displayed on the label pane.

 ![Labeling UX_create label key by +](https://user-images.githubusercontent.com/73906265/213136253-88080464-690f-42b0-bd1c-659d736e8b5f.gif)

-#### Create a field and assign label through pop-up after label selection
+#### Create a new label key and assign label through pop-up after label being specified

 Note: This approach is not applicable for table labeling.